Deepest Cuts for Benders Decomposition: General Benders Distance Functions

-First, note that we may suppress $\lambda\le 1$ since $(\bar{\yy},Q(\bar{\yy}))$ is feasible for FSP \eqref{generic-milp-fsp}.
-Next, assigning dual variable $\pi_0$ to the first constraint and $\pp$ to the second set of constraints, we may express \eqref{separtion-cw} in its dual form as
+First, note that we may suppress $\lambda\le 1$ since $(\bar{\yy},\bar{\eta})\in \epi$.
+Next, assigning dual variable $\pi_0$ to the first constraint and $\BFpi$ to the second set of constraints, we may express LP \eqref{separtion-cw} in its dual form as